 James is a highly practical letter to Christians in the early church, but it's rooted in deep faith and rich theology.
-Perhaps more than any other book in the New Testament, James emphasizes the application of Christian belief.
+Maybe more than any other book in the New Testament, James emphasizes the application of Christian belief.

-To prepare for video session 1, pray that God will help each person understand and apply this truth:
+To prepare for the Week 1 video, pray that God will help each person understand and apply this truth: